 We see giving as an important expression of our trust in God, a joyful response to His love for us which enables us to grow in faith.

-Read our recent 'Serve' leaflet to find out more about how you can get behind our vision.
+Read our recent Challenge Sunday leaflet to find out more about how we can invest in the gospel together.
 All individual giving is handled in absolute confidence by our Chair of Finance, John Woolley, and you can contact him for further information.

 The work of St Paul's is funded through the generosity of members of the church family, so we encourage regular giving which greatly assists us with our financial planning.
 Regular giving can be set up in any one of three easy ways:

 Internet Banking: Please contact John for St Pauls NatWest bank account details so you can set up your Standing Order online in the normal way, or complete the Planned Giving Form.

 Bankers Order Form: If you do not have access to Internet banking then you can download a Bankers Order Form so you can set up a Standing Order.
 Please return the completed form to John via the parish office, marked Private & Confidential.